in7hesky/python-flask-boilerplate/README.md

 You may open your browser and get to the app's homepage using `127.0.0.1:5000` ip address (default port).

+To access the app via other device by **LAN**, you should use the host's local ip address (`192.168.*.*`).

 The authentication pages are located on `/register` and `/login` endpoints.

-*This auth system was built for learning purposes.
-Though it provides data validation, it doesn't consider the requests amount.
+*The auth system was built for learning purposes.
+Though it implements some data validation, the app by no means is considered ready to be hosted publicly.*
-Therefore the app should not be hosted publicly in it's native state.*